 Seville is an active and dynamic city, proud of the past, living the present and prepared for the future, with a captivating personality, welcoming visitors like no other city and creating places for coexistence in a natural way.

-Seville is without a doubt the city in the south of Spain with a wider diversity of atmospheres and leisure offerings specifically aimed at the LGBT community, in a tolerant and open environment.
+Seville is without a doubt the city in the south of Spain with a wider diversity of atmospheres and leisure offerings specifically aimed at the LGBTI community, in a tolerant and open environment.

 “South Pride” in Seville is an event where the whole city takes part as the reference meeting in the south of Spain.
 Events and activities are organised during the last week of June every year, like parties, concerts and the lively parade.